 The old-growth redwood logging in the Santa Cruz area, including this property, occurred approximately 110 years ago.
 As was common throughout the area, this clear-cut logging was often followed by fire, usually intentionally set to burn bark and slash.
 Fire scars on the old-growth stumps are evidence of this fire activity.
-The property does not appear to have been commercially harvested since the original clear-cut.
+A 150 foot fire hazard exemption was completed around the house approximately five years ago according to Mr. Brown.
+Otherwise, the property does not appear to have been commercially harvested since the original clear-cut.